-50 Plymouth Avenue North, Rochester NY | Unmarked Location
+50 Plymouth Avenue North, Rochester, New York | Unmarked Location

 Escaped slave and abolitionist campaigner Frederick Douglass died of a heart attack in Washington, D.C., on February 10, 1895.
-It had been arranged that Douglass’s body would be interred in Rochester, where he had lived and worked for some 25 years before moving to the nation’s capital.
+It had been arranged that Douglass’s body would be interred in Rochester, where he had lived and worked for some twenty-five years before moving to the nation’s capital.